 Many churches see and appreciate the diversity and potential of this group by offering ministries, serving opportunities, internships and leadership experience.
 Other churches don’t have the capacity or resources to meet their needs through a specific ministry.
 Some churches have a ministry for young adults, but don’t have the vision to prioritize it.

-Let’s look at the core things young adults need from church.
+Core things young adults need from church: